 Well, I can see how that would produce long, lean muscles.

 Exactly.
 You are stretching a muscle through its full range of motion, lengthening it and making it stronger at the same time.
 In fact, resisting while forcing the muscles to lengthen actually produces the highest level of demand on them, and demand level determines fitness level.

-But getting back to the highest level of demand, imagine you’re curling a dumbbell, the heaviest you can handle.
+Imagine you’re curling a dumbbell, the heaviest you can handle.
 Now someone hands you one that’s almost twice as heavy, helps you curl it up, and tells you to lower it by yourself.
 You can!
 That’s the essence of resistance stretching, where the muscle is lengthening under tension.
-You can generate almost twice as much resistance as you can force.
+You can generate almost twice as much resistance as you can strength.
 This is a function of muscle physiology.

 How can it be so safe if it generates such a high demand?
 What if I’m not in good shape?

 The resistance protects the muscle from overstretching or tearing, and it stabilizes the joints involved.
 And if you’re not in good shape, you can’t generate that much strength to stretch the muscles; the system automatically adjusts to your fitness level.
 This is why I can teach the same stretches to elite athletes and seniors: each stretcher has complete control over the range, the intensity and the duration.
 You decide what is appropriate for you.
 In fact, that’s a huge benefit – you HAVE to pay attention to your body.
 That’s how you re-establish the mind/muscle connection, which makes it easier to then do other things too.
 And there are different versions of the stretches, so you can decide which one is best for you.
 I don't fit people to the system; I fit the system to people.